The Institute for Outdoor Learning (IOL) and the Activities Industry

 adventure activities industry.

-of adventure activities, understanding that to achieve this requires
+provision of adventure activities, understanding that to achieve

-an investment by adventure activity providers in i) staff, ii)
+this requires an investment by adventure activity providers in i)

-continuing professional development, and iii) systems and processes.
+staff, ii) continuing professional development, and iii) systems

-and better management of the outcomes of incidents and accidents
+industry and better management of the outcomes of incidents and

 To manage the adventure activities industry’s reputation for the